-If you have children who are living or moving between two households, there are things for you to consider to help make the transition smoother.
+If you have children who are living between two households, there are things for you to consider to help make the transition smoother.
 For instance, understanding their temperament and how they deal with change impacts how you as a parent should react and respond during transition times.
 Which of these three types fits your children’s personalities?

 - Is your child an easy child, one who responds well to change?